Creating the Perfect (ISC)2 CISSP Study Plan

 Since 2018, the English language exam uses a more precise testing technology called Computerized Adaptive Testing (CAT).
 While you don't have to answer as many questions, you get half the time to complete the exam.
-CISSP exams in other languages do not use CAT and last six hours and consist of 250 questions.
+CISSP exams in other languages do not use CAT, last six hours, and consist of 250 questions.

 Using CBT Nuggets to Get CISSP Certified

 CBT Nuggets provides a full range of training to help prepare you for CISSP certification.
-In fact, Keith Barker and Ben Finkel — two of our expert trainers — worked together to create a video-training playlist for CISSP certification.
-Thisplaylist includes eight skills covering the eight domains associated with the exam.
-In all, it adds up to 95 CBT Nuggets videos and nine hours of training.
+In fact, Keith Barker, Ben Finkel, and Bob Salmans — three of our expert trainers — worked together to create a video-training course specifically for CISSP certification.
+This course includes 11 skills covering the eight domains associated with the exam.
+It adds up to 114 CBT Nuggets videos and 11 hours of training.

 To help reinforce and validate your learning, each skill includes both in-video and post-video quiz questions.
-Check out our recent blog post introducing Keith and Ben's (ISC)2 CISSP 2018 training and watch a free Nugget on how to solve with identity management (IdM).
+In addition, the course has 1 full practice exam.
+Dip your toes into the course by watching Keith Barker's free video on how to solve identity management (IdM) on our Youtube channel.

 Your CISSP Study Plan

 So, you've decided to pull the trigger and study for your CISSP certification?
-There are nine hours of CBT Nuggets CISSP training.
-You can watch an hour of videos a week and get through our entire training in nine weeks.
+There are eleven hours of CBT Nuggets CISSP training.
+You can watch a little over an hour of videos a week and get through our entire training in 9 weeks.
 But there's more to learning than just watching videos.
 You learn better if you reinforce your understanding through practical lab exercises — and test your retention with practice exams.